korningf/git-pass/README.md

 .

-The directory structure is a Git repo, so it can be shared on machines.
+The directory structure can be a Git repo, it can be shared on machines.

-Each file in a .password-store directory holds a secret and parameters.
+Each .gpg file in a .password-store directory is an ecrypte secret-file.

+The 1st line is the secret, subsequent lines are name-value parameters.

 .